danissimo/anarucombot/README.md

 non–admins.

 There're two bots—production and staging (remember the `alfa` in bot's name).
-When someone adds into or removes either of the two bots from a group the message appears stating the bot was added or removed.
+When someone adds into or removes either of the two bots from a group a message appears stating the bot was added or removed.
 The bot removes those messages.
 I'm not sure the latter was a good idea.
 We'll see.

 Also the bot removes messages if:
  - it is a non–supported command;
- - it a command given to the other bot of the two;
+ - it is a command given to any other bot;
  - it is a command given to a bot in a non–supported group.